DheeRaj231/infinite-Scroll/README.md

 # infinite-Scroll

-## A Website replica to instagram , implemented an infinite scroll feature
+### A Website replica of instagram , implemented an infinite scroll feature